ericpiros/cka-training/cluster_install_config/manage_ha_cluster/ha_cluster.md

 * **--certificate-key** - this is the decryption key for the certificates uploaded to secrets by the init command.

 Lets add master2 to the cluster as our second Control Plane node.
 I have already gone ahead and joined node1 and node2 in this example.

+## Note:
+Since our setup uses 2 network interface cards, we will need to add the '--apiserver-advertise-address' on our join commands for new control plane nodes so that kubeadm does not use the default network card.
 ```
 # On master1
 # Lets list our current nodes.